hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Hmm I see your point now too.

 [21:03:23](#RW0oTJbJOzFMerjjUA_lyHHCGd4ApJLRoObZmMP-S9I) <dockimbel>:
-The real challenge is the bijective text<=>values mapping. Ì†ΩÌ∏â That can be "easily" solved in a classic static language, but that's a real challenge for Redbol.
+The real challenge is the bijective text<=>values mapping. üòâ That can be "easily" solved in a classic static language, but that's a real challenge for Redbol.

 [21:05:44](#vxZPOivXZzWI8dJukodRCLJQnfwcTHTX-Gmk34slMoA) <dockimbel>:
 * The real challenge is the bijective text<=>values mapping. ;-) That can be "easily" solved in a classic static language, but that's a really difficult task for Redbol.